-I realize that above considerations and rules might be a big ask for you, some of you you might even wonder what I am talking about.
-I fully understand, as I had the same issues.
+I realize that the above considerations and rules might be a big ask for you, some of you you might even wonder what I am talking about.
+I fully understand as I had the same issues.

 For me, sweet-talking did not work, I am just too straightforward, even to bosses.
 Some will understand, most don’t.
 So, what do you do when you cannot turn things around?
 You look for an escape route, a way out.
 Here it is.